github/rest-api-docs-md/repos/{owner}/{repo}/events/get.md

 - `per_page` (integer): The number of results per page (max 100).
 For more information, see "[Using pagination in the REST API](https://docs.github.com/rest/using-the-rest-api/using-pagination-in-the-rest-api)."
 - `page` (integer): The page number of the results to fetch.
 For more information, see "[Using pagination in the REST API](https://docs.github.com/rest/using-the-rest-api/using-pagination-in-the-rest-api)."

+## Operation Description

+**Note**: This API is not built to serve real-time use cases.
+Depending on the time of day, event latency can be anywhere from 30s to 6h.